 Dartmouth Steam Railway steam trains travel seven miles along the South Devon coast and into the Dart Valley with stations at Goodrington Sands, Churston and the beautiful village of Kingswear which sits opposite the pretty Port of Dartmouth.

-Martin has both classic and current railway photographs on his site.
+A nice collection of classic and modern railway photographs.
 He continuously updates his galleries with photographs he has taken in the past 42 years.

 If you love heritage locomotives, model trains or even modern railway, you’ll feel right at home here.
 With a career on British Railways spanning over 40 years and as a lifelong train enthusiast, Barrie shares some of his personal thoughts and interests including heritage lines and the main railway.